Sandra Day O’Connor College of Law policies

 Per the Graduate College policy for concurrent master’s degrees, a maximum of 20% of the minimum total credit hours for the completion of both degrees may be common hours shared between the degree programs.
 The total number of credit hours common to both degree programs may vary from this maximum value only when the Graduate College office has formally approved coordinated degree programs.

 The Graduate College policy for concurrent doctoral degrees states that a maximum of 12 credit hours may be common hours shared between the degrees.
-The total number of hours common to both degree programs may vary from this maximum value only when the Graduate College office has formally approved coordinated degree programs.
+The total number of hours common to both degree programs may vary from this maximum value only when the Graduate College has formally approved coordinated degree programs.

 Process